Cannabis Technology Communications Standards

 For many months we have been working to bring the software providers together around some standards.

 Multiple one-on-one meetings, phone calls, emails and one large group meeting have shown that nearly all of the providers agree this (or something like this) is the way forward.
-To that end we have posted some data-model specifications[1], protocol specifications and reference implementation[2] to a public repository for comment, inspection and usage by all other software vendors.

 This is a system we (software providers) could all begin implementing today.